Parroting Trump, GOP primary losers cast doubt on elections - NewsBreak

 America First is a coalition of conservative candidates and officeholders who, among other things, promote the falsehood that Democrat Joe Biden did not win the 2020 presidential election.

-The idea has seeped deeply into this year’s Republican primaries, which have revealed a new political strategy among numerous candidates: running on a platform that denies President Trump’s defeat two years ago.
-As some of those candidates lose their own races, they are reaching new frontiers in election denial by insisting that those primaries also were rigged.
+This idea has seeped deeply into this year’s Republican primaries, which have revealed a new political strategy among numerous candidates: running on a platform that denies President Donald Trump’s defeat two years ago.
+As some of those candidates lose their own races, they are reaching new frontiers in election denial by insisting that those primaries, too, were rigged.

 “There’s a clear reason they’re doing it, and it’s a much broader, coordinated attack on the freedom to vote across the country,” said Joanna Lydgate of States United Action.
 Her group supports election officials who recognize the validity of the 2020 election.

-Note: This story has been corrected to reflect that Jody Hice is a current U.S. representative from Georgia, not a former House member.